reaktoro/reaktoro/docs/sphinx/tutorials/transport/reactivetransportsolver-calcite-brine.rst

 0.05 moles of |MgCl2|,
 0.01 moles of |CaCl2|, and
 0.75 moles of |CO2|, in a state very close to |CO2| saturation.
-The temperature and the pressure stays the same, i.e., 60 °C and 100 bar, respectively.
+The temperature and the pressure stay the same, i.e., 60 °C and 100 bar, respectively.

 Calculate the equilibrium states for the initial and boundary conditions